celiakwan/hyperledger-fabric-softhsm/README.md

 git clone https://github.com/hyperledger/fabric-samples.git
 ```

-Note: These binaries are not supported for PKCS11 and are only executed for operations that do not require PKCS11.
+Note: These binaries do not support PKCS11 and are only executed for operations that do not require PKCS11.
 In order to execute operations that need PKCS11 such as `fabric-ca-client enroll`, we should execute through Docker like `docker exec peer0.org1.example.com fabric-ca-client enroll`.

 ### Deployment
 `network.sh` provides a menu with a list of options to help us deploy the nodes automatically and let us play around with the chaincode.